 Heating equipment is a leading cause of home fire deaths.
-Almost half of home heating equipment fires are reported during the months of December, January, and February.
+According to reports, almost half of home heating equipment fires occur during December, January, and February.
 Some simple steps can prevent most heating-related fires from happening.

 Keep anything that can burn at least three feet away from heating equipment, like the furnace, fireplace, wood stove, or portable space heater.